vpavlenko/django_vagrant/README.md

 -------------

 You can call `vagrant suspend` or `vagrant halt` when you do want to pause or stop the running virtual machine.
 After doing that you just type `vagrant up` to resume the machine.
+Dev/prod servers will automatically restart after reboot, though it may take about 30 seconds.